serhargun/Acrome-SMD/docs/api.rst

 Introduction
 ============

-Actuator Python SDK allows you to manage multiple Actuator boards with Python3.
-This SDK handles protocol implementation of the Actuator Boards alongside a Master interface that holds multiple Actuators and controls serial port for best performance.
+Acrome SMD Python SDK allows you to manage multiple Acrome SMD boards with Python3.
+This SDK handles protocol implementation of the Acrome SMD Boards alongside a Master interface that holds multiple Actuators and controls serial port for best performance.
 SDK developed to enable async communication with Actuators.

 Classes and Methods
 ==================